 Several methods are available that can help smokers quit.
-Less intensive interventions such as physicians advising their patients to quit smoking can produce cessation rates of 5% to 10% per year.
+Less intensive interventions, such as physicians advising their patients to quit smoking, can produce cessation rates of 5% to 10% per year.
 More intensive interventions that combine both behavioral counseling and pharmacological treatment can produce 20% to 25% quit rates in one year.

-Nationally in 2003, 53.7% of smokers quit smoking for a day or longer for a total of roughly 24.4 million Americans.
+Nationally in 2004, 53.7% of smokers quit smoking for a day or longer, for a total of roughly 24.5 million Americans.
 In North Carolina, few differences were found between genders or race/ethnicity.
+However, persons 18-24 were most likely to quit for a day or more compared to their counterparts nationally.
+Due to limited sample sizes of smokers in North Carolina it would be misleading to represent any data on quitting rates of smokers by race/ethnicity.

-Prevalence of current cigarette smoking among adults in North Carolina, by race/ethnicity: Behavioral Risk Factor Surveillance System, 2003
+Prevalence of current cigarette smoking among adults in North Carolina, by race/ethnicity: Behavioral Risk Factor Surveillance System, 2004

-Prevalence of current cigarette smoking among adults in North Carolina, by education: Behavioral Risk Factor Surveillance System, 2003
+Prevalence of current cigarette smoking among adults in North Carolina, by education: Behavioral Risk Factor Surveillance System, 2004

-Weighted to provide estimates representative of the adult non-institutionalized population; Persons aged 18 years or older reported having smoked 100 or more cigarettes and who reported smoking every day or some days was launched with the help of over three hundred healthcare and public health professionals.
-QNNC! is a tobacco cessation collaborative now with over 1000 members, coordinated by NC Prevention Partners and funded by the NC Tobacco Prevention and Control Branch.
-QNNC! has developed new cessation resources and promotes the use of existing resources.
+Weighted to provide estimates representative of the adult non-institutionalized population; Persons aged 18 years or older who reported having smoked 100 or more cigarettes and who reported smoking every day or some days